Curious about spam emails and how to stop them?

 Now you know what spam emails are and how to limit them.

-There are multiple types of emails that can be used to send spam to your inbox:
+There are multiple types of emails that can be used to invade your inbox:

-Unwanted mail advertisements are the most popular type of spam email.
+Unwanted mail advertisements are the most popular type of unsolicited email.

 They flood your inbox with product or service advertisements you never really wanted.
 Sometimes, an email might even include an affiliate link to a partner website.